goldsky-io/goldsky-deploy/README.md

 1. **api_key**: Required.
 The API key you got from Goldsky.
 This is best stored as a repository secret and referenced as `${{ secrets.GOLDSKY_API_KEY }}`.
 2. **subgraph_name**: Required.
 The name of the subgraph you are deploying.
 This will be displayed in the Goldsky UI.
 3. **path**: Optional.
 The path to the subgraph you are deploying - this can either point directly to the `build` directory or to the parent of the `build` directory.
 Defaults to `.`.

+Note that the version of the subgraph that's deployed will be the short SHA of the commit from which the action was invoked.